-Check out Konstantin Gdalevich talking about the production of the amazing stylized character, inspired by the concept by Jesus Blons.
-Most of the texturing of this fellow was done with Quixel SUITE and Megascans.
+Check out Konstantin Gdalevich talking about the production of the amazing stylized character, inspired by the concept of Jesus Blons.
+Most of the texturing was done with Quixel SUITE and Megascans.

 Hello!
 My name is Konstantin, I was born in Russia but now living in sunny Israel.
 I work for the mobile game industry as well as some post-production projects as a designer and 3D artist.
 I worked on a very broad range of projects, from commercials to mobile game production as well as marketing art.
 In 2015 I, with some great team members, worked on Sky Wars: Archon Rises by 7 Elements Studios and we did a great job of marketing and in-game materials.
 Unfortunately, the game was shut down but you can see some UI elements and marketing frames in my portfolio.

 Back in 2014, I realized that my 2D skills just not enough to truly create what I had in my imagination and that’s when I started to dive more into Maya and 3D in general.
 At that time I worked at Gravity, post-production studio with some really talented 3D artists who were kind enough to teach me.
 I was a designer and between projects, I ran to 3D “magic” room to learn from them.
 What a great time.

 Andrew the Whale was an entry to a “Beneath the Waves” challenge from Artstation.
 Scrolling through great concept art entries (Artstation has this unique and cool Challenge mechanics: first they give a theme to concept artists and they “compete” for a month doing character, environment and prop designs, then 3D artists choose from a ton of great works and bring them to life) I found this great concept made by Jesus Blons (definitely check his work!)

 I wanted to make some kind of pirate ship boatswain, someone who is skilled enough to do his duty while being completely drunk.

 I wanted to tell a story, story of an old pirate taking a break.